 Aneurysms, ischaemic limb and occlusions

-An aneurysm is a localised, permanent dilatation of an artery due to weakening of the vessel wall.
+Aneurysm is a localised, permanent dilatation of an artery due to weakening of the vessel wall.

-⚠️ Complications of Aneurysms
+⚠️ Complications of Peripheral Aneurysms

-- 💥 Rupture: Life-threatening haemorrhage → shock.
+- 💥 Rupture: Life-threatening haemorrhage → hypovolaemic shock.
+Femoral aneurysm rupture carries high morbidity.

 - 🧩 Compression: Adjacent nerves/veins → neuropathy, DVT, oedema.